IBM/cloud-pak/spec/security/psp/README.md

 6. Apply the specification yaml files to your cluster:  `kubectl apply -f .`

 ## More information
-For additional information about Kubernetes pod security policies, see:  https://kubernetes.io/docs/concepts/policy/pod-security-policy/
+For additional information about Kubernetes PodSecurityPolicy, see:  https://kubernetes.io/docs/concepts/policy/pod-security-policy/

+For additional information about using PodSecurityPolicy with IBM Cloud Private, see the [Pod Isolation topic in the IBM Cloud Private Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.2/user_management/iso_pod.html)